Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 https://www.reddit.com/r/dxarchive/

-It includes every patch, alternate exe, renderer as well as every translation we know of.
+The community update includes every translation, patch, alternate exe, and renderer known; As well as many useful tools for players and modders.

-Also included are the original demo files which you apply the multiplayer patch too.
+Also includes the original demo files which you can apply the multiplayer patch to.

-This lets you play the full multiplayer and singleplayer up to the end of mission 2!
+This lets you play the full multiplayer and single-player up to the end of mission 2!

+Minor updates to some of the included projects have been done and more is planned.

 A program (Antimicro) is included that will run automatically when you launch the shortcut.
 This will let you use any gamepad capable of using the Xbox 360 driver in the game.